gaf3/doboto/docs/_build/html/_sources/volume.rst.txt

 - *region* - string - The region slug of the volume if no id

 - *droplet_id* - number - The id of the droplet

+- *wait* - boolean - Whether to wait until the droplet is ready

+- *poll* - number - Number of seconds between checks

+- *timeout* - number - How many seconds before giving up

 Returns: